SofaPirate/Plaquette/docs/waves.rst

     :width: 50%
     :align: center

-- :doc:`TriangleWave`: Smoothly transitions between two levels in a linear fashion.
+- **TRIANGLE**: Smoothly transitions between two levels in a linear fashion.
 By varying the skew of the wave, you can create a **sawtooth wave** (skew = 0) or an **inverted sawtooth wave** (skew = 1).
 This is ideal for simulating ramping motions or gradual changes in brightness.